seclusioner/PPE-Yolov8/README.md

     - conf: confidence value threhold (min. is 0.25)
     - source: image used to test, it may in your root/drive or url

     If you execute successfully, then you have already installed.
-Then we can change the mode to train (not predict), it will use pre-defined structure to train your model：
+Then we can change the mode to train (not predict), it will use pre-defined structure to train your model.
+The parameters in video is epochs=50 and imgsz=640, the model save as `yolo_model/ppe.pt`, correspond output is `Results/ori_output.mp4`.

     ``` bash
     !yolo task=detect mode=train model=yolov8l.pt data=../content/drive/MyDrive/Construction_Dataset/data.yaml epochs=50 imgsz=640
     ```

+    But my computer can not run so many epochs, so I change the parameters to epochs=30 and imgsz=480, the model save as `yolo_model/self.pt`, correspond output is `Results/output.mp4`.

     Param.：
     - data: To import the .yaml file, here is `../content/drive/MyDrive/Construction_Dataset/data.yaml`
     - training param.: Set by yourself if you need (e.g. epochs, for more you can go to [Official document](https://docs.ultralytics.com/modes/train/#resuming-interrupted-trainings))